Choking in adults - first aid

 - Quickly pull inward and upward.

 3. Give CPR if necessary

-Start chest compressions, called cardio-pulmonary resuscitation or CPR.
+Start chest compressions, called cardio-pulmonary resuscitation ( CPR).
 The technique is different for adults and children.

-First aid courses are run by St John Ambulance, the British Red Cross or the NHS.
+First aid courses are run by St John Ambulance, the British Red Cross, and the NHS.

 4. Follow up

 When emergency staff arrive they will take over and may do CPR or take the person to the hospital, if needed.
 Parts of material that caused the choking may remain and cause complications later.
 If the person has a persistent cough, or feels something is stuck in their throat, take the person to A&E, an NHS walk-in centre, or their GP.

 - Don't drink too much alcohol before eating.
 It may dull your senses, and you might not chew food properly or might try to swallow too large a portion of food.